xpipe-io/xpipe-python-api/README.md

 python3 -m pip install xpipe_api
 ```

 You can find the documentation at https://docs.xpipe.io/guide/python-api.
+Complementary to the documentation, you can find the code examples from the docs in `samples`.

 ## Development